aarushgoradia/terminal-autocomplete/README.md

 # 🧠 ML Terminal Autocomplete

 A lightweight ML-powered CLI tool that autocompletes your terminal commands based on your past `.bash_history`.
 Built using PyTorch, LSTM, and a custom tokenizer.
+This project stemmed from the fact that at work I have to use a ton of commands (that I tend to forget)!

 ---